Boardman, Elijah, 1760-1823

 2012-07-0

-The Elijah Boardman Papers (2012-07-0) consist of an initial donation of 97 volumes; (2012-14-0) Day Book No. 26; and (2013-126-0) 22 additional bound volumes and three record storage cartons of Boardman, Schroeder, and Wright family papers including bills and receipts in wrappers and family correspondence.
-This collection is currently being processed with the generous support of the National Historical Publications and Records Commission.
-If you have questions, please contact Linda Hocking...
+The Elijah Boardman Papers (2012-07-0) consist of an initial donation of 97 volumes; (2012-14-0) Day Book No. 26; (2013-126-0) 22 additional bound volumes and three record storage cartons of Boardman, Lane, Ruggles, Schroeder, Whiting, and Wright family papers including bills and receipts in wrappers and family correspondence; and (2015-21-0) 33 Boardman letters purchased by the Litchfield Historical Society.

 Boardman & Seymour records